FAR-Lab/Interactive-Lab-Hub/README.md

 **Are there things that seemed better on paper than acted out?**

+--

+On paper, it was easier to illustrate the emotions associated with each of the characters in the scene.
+For example, Bharat was happy when he was able to successfully get into the club and Shreya was sad when she wasn't able to successfully get in.
+On video, it was more difficult to capture these emotions especially when we didn't have a script planned or had particular things that we wanted to say.

+--

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

+--

+The new ideas that occured from the acting was that the depiction that a player is successfully getting into the club or not can be made clearer.
+When we were initially acting out the scene and I played the role of the bouncer, I stood at the side of the entrance into the club and when a player was attempting to get in, it almost seemed like I was having a brief conversation with them rather than scanning their ID to see if they were above 21 years old.
+My collaborators and I then came to the conclusion that I should stand in the middle of the entrance and move out of the way only if the scan read that the person trying to get in was above 21 years old.
+This action of standing in the middle and then stepping out of the way makes the situation in the scene more visually understandable.

+--

 ## Part C. Prototype the device